syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Style-and-Appearance.md

                 e-pagercontainer
             </td>
             <td>
-                This class is added to numeric items of pager.
+                This class is added to numeric items of the pager.
             </td>
         </tr>
         <tr>